 Information for Healthcare Professionals

-An outbreak of respiratory disease, COVID-19, caused by a novel (new) coronavirus (SARS-CoV-2) that was first detected in China has spread globally including to all continents and all states in the US.
+An outbreak of respiratory disease, COVID-19, caused by a novel (new) coronavirus (SARS-CoV-2) that was first detected in China in 2019 has spread globally including to all continents and all states in the US.
 Community spread of COVID-19 has been established in Contra Costa County, and mitigation strategies such as social distancing, universal masking, and isolation of ill individuals and quarantine of their close contacts continue to be most effective measures to control the spread of COVID-19, along with the vaccination of eligible individuals against COVID-19.

 Based on what is currently known about COVID-19, spread occurs mostly from person-to-person via respiratory droplets.
 The most common symptoms seen with COVID-19 include fever (may be subjective) or symptoms of acute lower respiratory illness such as cough and shortness of breath.
 Patients have also presented with other symptoms such as fatigue, chills, myalgias, headache, sore throat, new loss of taste or smell, vomiting, nausea, nasal congestion, rhinorrheas, or diarrhea.
 In addition to these symptoms, elderly patients may present with weakness, confusion, dizziness, or a subtle change from their baseline.
 Although the complete clinical picture of COVID-19 continues to evolve, reported illnesses have ranged from no symptoms to mild symptoms to severe illness and death.
 Older people and people with underlying health conditions are at the highest risk of developing serious COVID-19 illness.